Bar Council of Uttar Pradesh: Constitution

 The council elects its own chairman and vice-chairman for a period of five years from amongst its members.
 Assisted by the various committees of the Council, the chairman acts as the chief executive and director of the Council.
 Voting rights in elections are available only for advocates having a Certificate of Practice.
 As per the Advocates Act, the bar council of the state should have 25 members in case the members on roll exceeds 10000.

-Shri Shrish Kumar Mehrotra was elected as Chairman of Bar Council of Uttar Pradesh.
+Shri Shiv Kishor Gaur was elected as Chairman of Bar Council of Uttar Pradesh.

 Enrollment of advocates

 Graduates having a law degree from recognised universities permitted to impart legal education are admitted as advocates in The Bar Council of Uttar Pradesh.
 Law graduates can enroll online for Bar Council of Uttar Pradesh.
 State bar councils are empowered by Advocates Act, 1961 to frame rules according to their convenience for enrolling advocates in council.
 The enrollment committee formed by Councils will scrutinise a prospective member's application.
 Enrolled advocates of any bar council in-state are considered eligible to write the All India Bar Examination conducted by the Bar Council of India.
 After clearing the exam, they are certified by the Bar Council of India and issued 'a Certificate of Enrolment', which facilitates them to practice the profession of law in any High Court based in India and lower courts of the country, as an advocate.
 Advocates are required to qualify in the exam known as "Supreme Court Advocate on Record Examination" which is conducted by the Supreme Court exclusively to practice in the Supreme Court of Country.